 Sleeping Lady Birdwalk

-Saturday, May 10, 9:00 - 10:30 am.
-Also offered the 1st and 3rd Saturdays in June and September.
+Saturday, May 1 & Thursday, May 14*, 2020, 8:00 - 9:30 am.
+Tours are also offered the 1st and 3rd Saturdays in June and September.
 Meet at the gazebo in the organic garden at Sleeping Lady.
-Join in for the full hour and a half walk, or a shortened version, as your time allows.
-Bring binoculars.
+Bring your binoculars and join in for the full hour and a half walk, a shortened version, or as your day allows.

 Breeding season Bird Walks at Sleeping Lady are an excellent opportunity to observe an abundance of species.
 We will tour Sleeping Lady's diverse habitats; beginning in the organic garden, to watch flower-pollinating-birds such as the Rufous and Calliope Hummingbirds.
 We will search the aspen stands for “sock-nests” of Bullock's Orioles.
 We may see White-headed Woodpeckers, year-round residents, unique to the ponderosa pine forests.
 Along the clean waters of Icicle Creek we hope to observe American Dippers bobbing on river rocks and feeding on underwater insects.
 Overlooking the river we will peer into an Osprey's large stick nest; they return each year from as far as South America.

 Due to a private rental on from 3:00 pm on Friday, May 15 - 1:00 pm on Sunday, May 17 our mid month Bird Walk has moved.
 Please note that during a Private Rental, our grounds are closed to the general public.
 O'Grady's Pantry and Mercantile, Aspen Leaf Day Spa and the garden remain open for your enjoyment.

 Tour is free to the public || Stop by O'Grady's for a bite to eat, or make reservations in Kingfisher Restaurant to experience the bounty of our garden || Overnight package available